byjg/php-serializer/docs/serialize.md

 #### Return only string elements: `withOnlyString()`

-Sometimes we want to serialize the object and return only the string elements.
+To serialize an object and return only string elements:

 ```php
 <?php